Graphite: Intercalated graphite

-Graphite rods when filed into shape are used as a tool in glassworking to manipulate hot molten glass.

-Graphite mining, beneficiation, and milling
+Mining, beneficiation, and milling

 Graphite is mined by both open pit and underground methods.
 Graphite usually needs beneficiation.
 This may be carried out by hand-picking the pieces of gangue (rock) and hand-screening the product or by crushing the rock and floating out the graphite.
 Beneficiation by flotation encounters the difficulty that graphite is very soft and "marks" (coats) the particles of gangue.
 This makes the "marked" gangue particles float off with the graphite, yielding impure concentrate.
 There are two ways of obtaining a commercial concentrate or product: repeated regrinding and floating (up to seven times) to purify the concentrate, or by acid leaching (dissolving) the gangue with hydrofluoric acid (for a silicate gangue) or hydrochloric acid (for a carbonate gangue).

 In milling, the incoming graphite products and concentrates can be ground before being classified (sized or screened), with the coarser flake size fractions (below 8 mesh, 8–20 mesh, 20–50 mesh) carefully preserved, and then the carbon contents are determined.
 Some standard blends can be prepared from the different fractions, each with a certain flake size distribution and carbon content.
 Custom blends can also be made for individual customers who want a certain flake size distribution and carbon content.
 If flake size is unimportant, the concentrate can be ground more freely.
 Typical end products include a fine powder for use as a slurry in oil drilling and coatings for foundry molds, carbon raiser in the steel industry (Synthetic graphite powder and powdered petroleum coke can also be used as carbon raiser).
 Environmental impacts from graphite mills consist of air pollution including fine particulate exposure of workers and also soil contamination from powder spillages leading to heavy metal contamination of soil.

 According to the United States Geological Survey (USGS), world production of natural graphite in 2016 was 1,200,000 tonnes, of which the following major exporters are: China (780,000 t), India (170,000 t), Brazil (80,000 t), Turkey (32,000 t) and North Korea (6,000 t).
 Graphite is not currently mined in the United States, but there are many historical mine sites including ones in Alabama, Montana, and in the Adirondacks of NY.
 Westwater Resources is in the development stages of creating a pilot plant for their Coosa Graphite Mine near Sylacauga, Alabama.
 U.S. production of synthetic graphite in 2010 was 134,000 t valued at $1.07 billion.